-The non-availability of the skilled manpower in the area of energy efficiency and conservation is one of the major barriers in the Ahmedabad chemical cluster.
-Though, the skilled manpower is available in the cluster, they are not aware of the energy conservation and efficiency and its importance, their prime responsibility is to ensure zero down time and uninterrupted production as per the targets set by the management.
+The availability of the skilled manpower in the industry is one of the major barriers in the Ahmedabad chemical cluster.
+Though, the skilled manpower is available in the cluster, they are not aware of the energy conservation and efficiency and its importance, their prime responsibility is for zero machine down time and uninterrupted production as per the targets set by the management.

-Specialized training with the local service providers for better operation and maintenance of the equipments, importance of the energy and its use will create awareness among workforce and these programs are targeted to be organized with the equipment suppliers.
+Specialized training with the local service providers for better operation and maintenance of the equipments, importance of the energy and its use will create awareness among workforce and these programs to be organized with the equipment suppliers.

-2 IMPLEMENTATION OF PROPOSED TECHNOLOGY
+2 IMPLEMENTATION OF PROPOSED TECHNOLOGY/EQUIPMENT